Mhd-Asjad/ExpenseMate/README.md

 # Expense Tracker CLI

-A simple **command-line expense tracker** built with Python, Typer, and SQLAlchemy.
+A simple **command-line expense tracker** built with Python, Click, and SQLAlchemy.
 It helps you manage expenses, categories, and budgets directly from your terminal.

 ---